shariqueakram/Scripts/README.md

-Scripts for optimizing general workplace
+Scripts for optimizing and increasing workplace productivity